Marouan-el-yassini/Login-with-windows-form/README.md

 4. If the credentials are correct, you’ll be logged in (and typically redirected to the main app window).
 5. If credentials are invalid, an error message will appear.

-> **Note:**
-> The current implementation uses hardcoded credentials for demonstration.
-For production, replace this logic with real database validation.

----

 ## Customization & Extension